 The pensioner representative, Mr Ian McLean, stood down towards the end of the 2018/19 session.
 The selection process for a replacement is underway.
+There was no new appointments to the Committee or Board during the year.

 The Committee's key responsibilities are: